tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 The `fame-ancestors` directive expects a list of sources (e.g., URLs) that should be allowed to render the content in an `iframe`.
 For the Connect application, I wanted to allow the `iframe` to be renderable in any cloud instance of Jira.
 To do this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.net` - `https://*.atlassian.net`.

 I also decided to include the [`'self'`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src) source.
 This source enables `iframe`s to be renderable when the `iframe`'s `src` matches the origin of the page that is rendering it.
-For now, I am using this for manual testing but, depending on your needs and testing strategy, you may be able to remove it.
+I am using this to enable manual testing.
+Depending on your needs and testing strategy, you may be able to remove it.

-With these two needs in mind, my goal was to end up with a `Content-Security-Policy` header that matched:
+With these two pieces in mind, my goal was to end up with a `Content-Security-Policy` header that matched:

 ```html
 Content-Security-Policy: frame-ancestors 'self' https://*.atlassian.net